buddyq/AgentAssets/wp-content/plugins/framework-installer/readme.txt

  Fixed PHP notices when refsite tutorial description is not set.
  Support for first release of CRED Tutorial reference sites.
  Added support for automated import of CRED user forms.

+  ==2.0.2==
+ Added support for appending Google Analytics arguments on image links for dashboard tutorials.
+ Fixed some outdated text on the plugin settings.